413th Flight Test Group: World War II

 The unit served primarily in the Pacific Ocean theater of World War II as part of Twentieth Air Force.
-The 413th Fighter Group's aircraft flew very long range (VLR) escort missions of B-29 Superfortress bombardment groups against Japan.
+The 413th's aircraft flew very long range escort missions of Boeing B-29 Superfortress bombardment groups against Japan.

-Constituted as 413th Fighter Group on 5 October 1944 and activated on 15 October.
-Trained for very-long-range operations with P-47N Thunderbolts.
+Constituted as the 413th Fighter Group on 5 October 1944 and activated on 15 October.
+Trained for very-long-range operations with Republic P-47N Thunderbolts.

 Moved to the South West Pacific Area, April–June 1945.
 The group was assigned to the Twentieth Air Force VII Fighter Command, 301st Fighter Wing.
 Was reassigned to the Seventh Air Force early in August 1945.
 Flew a few strafing missions from Saipan to the Truk Islands in May before beginning operations from Ie Shima in June.
 Engaged in dive-bombing and strafing attacks on factories, radar stations, airfields, small ships, and other targets in Japan.
 Made several attacks on shipping and airfields in China during July.
 Flew its only escort mission on 8 August 1945 when it covered B-29's during a raid against Yawata, Kyoto, Japan.